basecamp/bc3-api/README.md

 JSON only
 ---------

 We use JSON for all API data.
 The style is no root element and snake\_case for object keys.
 This means that you have to send the `Content-Type` header `Content-Type: application/json; charset=utf-8` when you're POSTing or PUTing data into Basecamp.
 All API URLs end in `.json` to indicate that they return JSON.
+Alternatively you can send `Accept: application/json`.

-You'll receive a `415 Unsupported Media Type` response code if you don't include the `Content-Type` header or you try to use a different URL suffix than `.json`.
+You'll receive a `415 Unsupported Media Type` response code if you don't include the `Content-Type` header.

 Pagination